 The Chase Home Museum of Utah Folk Arts is the only museum in the country dedicated to displaying a state-owned collection of contemporary folk art.
-It features objects made by living Utah artists from the state’s American Indian, rural, occupational and ethnic communities offering a snapshot of Utah’s contemporary culture and heritage.
+It features objects made by Utah artists from the state’s American Indian, rural, occupational and ethnic communities.
+The Museum offers a snapshot of Utah’s contemporary culture and heritage.
 The Chase Home, built more than 150 years ago in a traditional hall-and-parlor style from adobe bricks, is a fine example of 19th century folk art.

-A workshop space on the first floor features both folk arts and museum programming at the Chase Home.
-We offer classes, hands-on workshops, artist visits, and many more events.
+A gallery on the first floor features both workshops and temporary exhibitions.
+We host classes, hands-on activities, artist visits, and many more events.
 Follow our Facebook page for the latest announcements.

-The Chase Home Museum is located in the middle of Liberty Park.
+The Chase Home Museum is located in the middle of Liberty Park, Salt Lake City, UT.
 To visit, enter the park from either 900 South or 1300 South at about 600 East and follow the signs to parking near the center of the park.
+See map below.

 The ground level is ADA compliant offering two galleries, as well as a history timeline of the Chase Home.
 The house is a historic structure which does not offer elevator access to the second story galleries.
 The second story is accessed via a set of stairs.

 Wednesday – Friday: 11 AM – 4 PM

 Saturday – Tuesday: Closed